Travelgate/documentation/kb/faqs/glossary.md

 # Glossary

-Discover the TravelgateX Glossary, designed to help you navigate the specialized language of our system—from technical jargon to industry-specific terminology—ensuring you can leverage our services to their full potential.
-Whether you're a seasoned travel professional or new to the ecosystem, our glossary provides the clarity and insight you need to optimize your use of the TravelgateX platform.
+Discover the Travelgate Glossary, designed to help you navigate the specialized language of our system—from technical jargon to industry-specific terminology—ensuring you can leverage our services to their full potential.
+Whether you're a seasoned travel professional or new to the ecosystem, our glossary provides the clarity and insight you need to optimize your use of the Travelgate platform.

 - **2FA (Two-factor Authentication)**
 A security process requiring two different forms of identification to verify a user's identity before accessing a system.
 It adds an additional layer of security to your Travelgate account compared to traditional login methods.